SamDBrian/Asteroids-Unity/README.md

 # Disasteroids
-This is a clone of Asteroids using Unity.
+This is an "Asteroids" clone made using Unity.

 Playable via: https://rvengefulobster.itch.io/disasteroids